socologize/demos/README.md

 - Volatility

 # Why Volatize
 Intended to maximize productivity when analyzing memdumps.
 I saved 71 minutes of just typing and waiting for output from the plugins I would run.
-Also, the concepts of playbooks being just visio diagrams and heard to manage scripts are a great benefit for those seeking to to digitize the playbooks they have within their orgs.
+Also, the concepts of playbooks being just visio diagrams and hard to manage scripts are a great benefit for those seeking to to digitize the playbooks they have within their orgs.

 While many great researchers are developing Flask, Django or other forms of automated tools, I am focusing on lightweight CLI workflows.
 Kudos to the authors of such tools.